LiZhang-2020/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 Sample/Mirroring rules can be set by the following commands

-NIC-RX Sampling rule, the matched ingress packets are duplicated and sent to the queue 1, and each second packets are marked with 0x1234 and sent to queue 0.
+NIC-RX Sampling rule, the matched ingress packets and sent to the queue 1, and 50% packets are duplicated and marked with 0x1234 and sent to queue 0.

 ::